Welcome to the"The Hub".

 Use your What is Going On? journal each week to dive deeper into this year-long commitment!

-You can pick up your journal at the NWH church campus during any of our office hours, starting September 25.
+Come pick up your copy of the What is Going On?
+Journal at the NWH Office during any of our office hours.

 Intros to Old Testament Books of the Bible

 If you don't have your own copy of a study Bible, use the links below to help discover the details about each book of the Bible as we go through it and fill out each introduction section in your journal!